trustedhousesitters/roster/README.md

 ### Running tests

 `go test` will run tests.
 By default the tests will connect to the Amazon hosted Dynamodb in the default region.
 You can override the region by setting `AWS_REGION` environment variable as per the [AWS SDK](https://github.com/aws/aws-sdk-go).
-Also if the `DYNAMODB_ENDPOINT` environment variable is set, tests will be run against the local dynamodb instance.
+Also if the `DYNAMODB_PORT` environment variable is set, tests will be run against the local dynamodb instance.